Athlon1600/php-proxy-app/README.md

 #### /templates/

-This should have been named "views", but for historic purposes we keep it as templates.
-What this is...
+This should have been named "views", but for historic purposes we keep it named as templates for now.

 #### /plugins/

-PHP-Proxy has many of its native plugins, but users are free to write their own which could then be loaded from this very folder.
+PHP-Proxy provides many of its own native plugins, but users are free to write their own custom plugins, which could then be automatically loaded from this very folder.
 See /plugins/TestPlugin.php for an example.